redfieldchristabel/laravel-dockerize/README.md

 # Laravel-Optimized PHP Images 🎉

-Welcome to the **Laravel-Optimized PHP Images** repository! 🚀 These pre-built PHP container images, hosted on the GitHub Container Registry (GHCR), are designed to turbocharge your Laravel development.
-Packed with essential PHP extensions for Laravel 11, they cut setup time and streamline your development and CI/CD workflows.
-Let’s get your Laravel projects soaring! 😄
+Welcome to the **Laravel-Optimized PHP Images** repository! 🚀 These pre-built PHP container images, hosted on the GitHub Container Registry (GHCR), are crafted to supercharge your Laravel development.
+Pre-loaded with Laravel 11’s essential PHP extensions and running as a non-root `laravel` user by default, they offer a secure, fast, and simple way to kickstart your projects.
+Get your Laravel apps up and running in no time! 😄

 ## Why Choose These Images? 🌟

-Official PHP images from Docker Hub require manual extension installations, bogging down your `Dockerfile` or `docker-compose.yml`.
-Our images are pre-loaded with Laravel’s core PHP extensions, delivering:
+Say goodbye to the hassle of manual PHP extension installs that slow down your `Dockerfile` or `docker-compose.yml`.
+Our images are tailored for Laravel developers, delivering:

+- **Top-Notch Security** 🔒: Run as the non-root `laravel` user by default, minimizing risks in development and production.
-- **Lightning-Fast Setup** ⚡: Launch your local environment or CI/CD pipeline in a snap.
+- **Lightning-Fast Setup** ⚡: Spin up local environments or CI/CD pipelines with pre-installed extensions.
-- **Streamlined CI/CD** 🛠️: Skip repetitive extension installs to save build time.
+- **Streamlined Workflows** 🛠️: Skip repetitive setup to focus on coding, not configuring.
-- **Laravel-Friendly Defaults** 🐘: Tailored for Laravel, so you can focus on coding.
+- **Laravel-Friendly Defaults** 🐘: Optimized for Laravel 11, with support for Filament projects.

 Need extras like `imagick` or `pgsql`?
-We’ve got easy customization guides below! 🛠️
+Our customization guides make it a breeze! 🛠️

 ## Image Features ✨

+### Non-Root `laravel` User by Default 🔒

+Security is our priority!
+All images run as the non-root `laravel` user out of the box, following Docker and Laravel best practices.
+This reduces the attack surface, making your apps safer in both development and production.
+No root privileges needed for everyday tasks, ensuring peace of mind! 😊

 ### Built on Official PHP Images 🐳

-Our images are built on official PHP images from Docker Hub, ensuring rock-solid compatibility and reliability.
-They follow standard PHP tagging conventions for seamless integration.
+Based on official PHP images from Docker Hub, our images guarantee compatibility and reliability.
+They use standard PHP tagging conventions for easy integration into your workflows.

 ### Supported Versions and Variants 📦

 We support PHP versions **8.1, 8.2, 8.3, and 8.4** (fully up to date! 🎉).
-Tags use major and minor versions (e.g., `8.3`, not `8.3.1`) to provide the latest security patches and bug fixes via daily builds, avoiding breaking changes.
+Tags use major and minor versions (e.g., `8.3`, not `8.3.1`) for the latest security patches and bug fixes via daily builds, avoiding breaking changes.
 Major version tags (e.g., `8`) point to the latest minor version (currently `8.4`).

 Available variants for each PHP version:
 - **cli** 🖥️: Command Line Interface PHP (Debian base), ideal for Artisan commands, scripts, or cron jobs.